Opening Date: 13 June 2016

-- The application is complete, includes quotes or an estimate of project cost, it meets program requirements in regards to project commencement and completion dates and amount of funds requested.
+- The application is complete, including quotes or an estimate of the project cost, and meets program requirements in regards to project commencement and completion dates and the amount of funds requested.

 - The project or that part seeking funding is an eligible type of project that may be funded (see section 4).

-Projects are assessed by NSW State Electorate.
-Details of eligible projects will be provided to the respective State Member of Parliament and Independent Review Panel of NSW Government representatives for an assessment.
-Members of Parliament may seek to engage their communities as part of this process and consult with applicants to determine if the project can still proceed with a grant that is less than the amount requested.
+Projects are assessed in the NSW Electorate where they are located.
+Details of eligible projects will be provided to the respective State Member of Parliament and an Independent Review Panel of NSW Government representatives for assessment.

-All applicants will receive an email confirming each project has been successfully submitted.
+All applicants will receive a system generated email confirming that each application has been successfully submitted.

-The assessment and recommendation of projects is through a merit selection process.
-Many worthwhile projects will be submitted, however funding is limited and not all projects will receive funding.
+The assessment and recommendation of applications is through a merit selection process.
+Many worthwhile applications will be submitted, however funding is limited and not all applications will receive funding.

-All applicants will be notified of the outcome of their application, either successful or unsuccessful, by email by January 2016.
+All applicants will be notified of the outcome of their application, either successful or unsuccessful, in writing in December 2016.
 There are no appeals under the CBP program.

 We primarily contact applicants by email.
-Please ensure that your contact details remain current and correct for each project.
-To update your details please contact us on our toll free number 13 77 88 or email CBPinfo@dpc.nsw.gov.au.
+Please ensure that your contact details remain current and correct for each application.
+To update your details please contact us by email at CBP2016@facs.nsw.gov.au.

 What happens if my application is successful?

-- To receive your grant you will need to fill out the Funding Agreement and return it with an appropriate tax invoice or statement of supply.
+- To receive your grant you will need to fill out and return the online Funding Agreement to the CBP team.